Sveriges Radio

-Sveriges Radio AB (/sv/; "Sweden's Radio") is Sweden's national publicly funded radio broadcaster.
+Sveriges Radio AB (/sv/; lit.
+'Sweden's Radio'; SR), also called Swedish Radio in English, is Sweden's national publicly funded radio broadcaster.
 Sveriges Radio is a public limited company, owned by an independent foundation, previously funded through a licensing fee, the level of which is decided by the Swedish Riksdag.
 As of 1 January 2019, the funds stem from standard taxation.
 No advertising is permitted.
 Its legal status could be described as that of a quasi-autonomous non-governmental organization.